arbyste/jp-mining-note/docs/docs/changingcardtype.md

 but want hiragana terms to be [TSCs](cardtypes.md#targeted-sentence-card).
 To do exactly that, do the following:

-* Navigate to Yomichan settings, and then to `Anki` →  `Configure Anki card format...`.
+* Navigate to Yomitan settings, and then to `Anki` →  `Configure Anki card format...`.
 * Set `IsTargetedSentenceCard` to `{jpmn-filled-if-word-is-hiragana}`.

 ??? example "Example behavior <small>(click here)</small>"